1833 Treaty of Chicago

-The 1833 Treaty of Chicago struck an agreement between the United States government that required the Chippewa, Odawa, and Potawatomi tribes cede to the United States government their 5000000 acres of land (including reservations) in Illinois, the Wisconsin Territory, and the Michigan Territory and to move west of the Mississippi River.
+The 1833 Treaty of Chicago was an agreement between the United States government and the Chippewa, Odawa, and Potawatomi tribes.
+It required them to cede to the United States government their 5000000 acres of land (including reservations) in Illinois, the Wisconsin Territory, and the Michigan Territory and to move west of the Mississippi River.
 In return, the tribes were given promises of various cash payments and tracts of land west of the Mississippi River.
 The treaty was one of the removal treaties to come after the passage of the Indian Removal Act.
-This was the second treaty referred to as the "Treaty of Chicago", after the 1821 Treaty of Chicago.
+It was the second treaty referred to as the "Treaty of Chicago," after the 1821 Treaty of Chicago.

 Background

-The negotiation of the cession treaty came roughly three years after the United States federal government ratified the Indian Removal Act.
-While many cession treaties had previously been negotiated between the United States government and Native American tribes during the late 18th century and early 19th century, those that were negotiated after the ratification of the Indian Removal Act differed by usually including stipulations which required that the Native American tribes party to the treaty move west of the Mississippi River.
-In such post-Indian Removal Act cession treaties, the United States Government agreed to compensate tribes for their lands, liquidate their debts, and assist them in establishing a new permanent settlement west of the Mississippi.
+The negotiation of the cession treaty came roughly three years after the United States government ratified the Indian Removal Act.
+While many cession treaties had previously been negotiated between the United States government and Native American tribes during the late 18th century and the early 19th century, those that were negotiated after the ratification of the Indian Removal Act differed by usually including stipulations requiring that the Native American tribes party to the treaty to move west of the Mississippi River.
+In such post-Indian Removal Act cession treaties, the United States government agreed to compensate tribes for their lands, liquidate their debts, and assist them in establishing a new permanent settlement west of the Mississippi.
 The Chicago Treaty of 1833 was typical of such treaties.